jscriptcoder/Gymie-Client/README.md

     <tr>
       <td width="200"><img src="https://raw.githubusercontent.com/jscriptcoder/Gymie-Client/master/resources/Gymie-logo.svg" align="left" /></td>
       <td>
-        WebSocket client that consumes an API wrapping <a href="https://github.com/openai/gym">OpenAI Gym</a> or gym-like environments such as <a href="https://github.com/openai/retro">Gym Retro</a> or <a href="https://github.com/Unity-Technologies/ml-agents">Unity ML-Agents</a>.
+        WebSocket client that consumes an API wrapping <a href="https://github.com/openai/gym">OpenAI Gym</a> or Gym-like environments such as <a href="https://github.com/openai/retro">Gym Retro</a> or <a href="https://github.com/Unity-Technologies/ml-agents">Unity ML-Agents</a>.
 Currently the best server is its counterpart <a href="https://github.com/jscriptcoder/Gymie-Server">Gymie-Server</a> 😉
       </td>
     </tr>
   </tbody>